sjohner/azurebootcamp.ch/content/_index.md

 {{< figure src="banner.png" alt="Azure Bootcamp Banner" default="true" >}}

 {{< alert "circle-info" >}}
-We are very happy to announce that Azure Bootcamp Switzerland 2023 will take place on **May 11th at Welle 7 in Bern**.
+🤩 We are very happy to announce that Azure Bootcamp Switzerland 2023 will take place on **May 11th at Welle 7 in Bern**.
 Save the date!

-More details to follow... 🤩
+🎙 Call for speakers for is now open.
+[Submit your session](https://sessionize.com/azure-bootcamp-switzerland-2023/) and be part of the Azure Bootcamp Switzerland 2023!
+Whether it's a deep dive session on a specific service or a case study on using Azure in your business, we'd love to hear from you!
 {{< /alert >}}

 ## Why Azure Bootcamp?